-Did you know that Pennsylvania is rated #8 regarding states that have the best financial health?
+Pennsylvania is rated #8 out of all the states in the nation for having the best financial health.
 The average debt for a Pennsylvania consumer is only $39,100, where the average debt per consumer in the United States as a whole is $47,500.
 Pennsylvania consumers have eighteen percent less debt than the rest of the country.
 Pennsylvania consumers have a higher amount of student loan debt than the United States average, but less of every other kind of debt.
 I guess that makes a lot of sense because if you are getting a college education, then you are likely to have smarter financial habits.

 Let us help you to be amongst the other Pennsylvanians who are debt-free!
 Call 866-376-9846 now!

 Option One & Two: